sk-shahnawazkhan/formint-summary/README.md

 1. Admin signs up and creates tenant
 2. Dashboard loads with empty stats
-3. Submit a job application or complete onboarding to populate data
+3. Submit a onboarding form to populate data
 4. Send an invite to a new member and find it reflected in Team table
 5. Accept invite as new member and login
 6. Ensure RBAC differences between Admin and Employee